surifirstpin/biplus_documentation/Docs_1/Dashboard.md

 ## View Dashboard

-After login into AcuBi Home Page Click on Dashboard section. it consist of list of dashboards and reports saved under Tag Structure.
+After login into AcuBi Home Page, Click on Dashboard section. it consist of list of dashboards and reports saved under Tag Structure.

  - To view the existing dashboard click on, Dashboard name from the available list. it consist of number of layouts used and global filters used for the same dashboard reports.